aiida-vasp/aiida-vasp/doc/source/wf/singlecalc.rst

 **********

 * continue_from: string, uuid of an appropriate calculation to continue from.
-* parameters: dict, is wrapped into a :py:class:`ParameterData <aiida.orm.data.parameters.ParameterData>` and passed to the calculation.
+* parameters: dict, is wrapped into a :py:class:`Dict <aiida.orm.data.parameters.Dict>` and passed to the calculation.
 Optional when continuing with a VASP calculation from a previous vasp calculation (can be used to add / orverride keys).
 * use_wannier: bool, switches on LWANNIER90 as well as checking for wannier output files in results.
 * wannier_parameters: dict, analog to parameters for the wannier_parameters input parameter.
 * structure: path to a .cif or POSCAR file.
 Ignored when continuing from a previous calculation.